Mormonism and Nicene Christianity: Mormon neo-orthodoxy

 Some claim that in the late-20th century, a conservative movement within the LDS Church (called "Mormon neo-orthodoxy" on the analogy of an earlier Protestant neo-orthodoxy) emphasized the Book of Mormon over later revelations and embraced original sin, an absolute, eternal, and unchanging God, a pessimistic assessment of human nature, and a doctrine of salvation by grace rather than by works.

 Despite the book's importance to early Mormonism, early Mormons rarely quoted from the Book of Mormon in their speeches and writings.
 Joseph Smith's later teachings and writings focused on the Bible, including his own revision and commentary of the Authorized King James Version.
 The book was not regularly cited in Mormon conferences until the 1980s.
 Within the LDS Church, a movement to re-emphasize the Jesus-based elements of Mormonism in the 1980s included a rediscovery of the Book of Mormon.
-In 1982, the church subtitled the book "Another Testament of Jesus Christ", to emphasize that Jesus was a central focus of the book and that the book is intended to be a complement to the Bible.
+In 1982, the church subtitled the book "Another Testament of Jesus Christ" to emphasize that Jesus was a central focus of the book and that the book is intended to be a complement to the Bible.

 Although Mormon neo-orthodox scholars say they have faced "resistance" from Mormon orthodoxy, some perceive the direction of the movement to be consistent with a broader trend among the LDS hierarchy to present Mormonism in terms more acceptable to mainline Christianity.
 Critics argue that because Mormonism is not based on an authoritative systematic theology, and much of Mormon scripture was written when Mormonism was "essentially trinitarian", Mormon leaders and apologists have been able to deny that at least some of 20th-century orthodox Mormonism represents official Mormon doctrine.
 It is also claimed that LDS Church publications and a few Mormon scholars have increasingly used the language of Nicene Christianity to describe the nature of God.

-The existence and implications of the movement continues to be debated.
-Theologian Richard Mouw asserts that Mormons have downplayed some of its more "heretical" doctrines in order to obtain more effective dialogue with other Christians.
+The existence and implications of the movement continue to be debated.
+Theologian Richard Mouw asserts that Mormons have downplayed some of its more "heretical" doctrines to obtain a more effective dialogue with other Christians.
 Terryl Givens, a Mormon theologian, has rejected such claims, asserting instead that many Mormon "heresies" eventually become more accepted by much of Christianity.
 He consequently contends that "Christian consensus is fluid and, in some cases, has lagged behind the Mormon model."